 - 1. The assistant dean receives the request for approval to take a course at another institution.
 If the course already has an approved JCU equivalent, the dean's responsibility is to review the student's transcript to make sure that taking the course will not violate University policy (number of core credits taken elsewhere; last 30 credits in residence rule, and so forth).
 If there are no restrictions, the assistant dean will e-mail confirmation to the student, the advisor, and the registrar's office in 2-3 business days.
 If the assistant dean receives a request for a course not already in the system, the assistant dean will e-mail student and advisor confirming receipt of the request in 2-3 business days.
-The assistant dean will send the course description and equivalency request to the relevant chair and/or core director for review within 5-7 business days.
+The assistant dean will send the course description and equivalency request on a form to the relevant chair and/or program/core director for review within 5-7 business days.
+The form filled out by the chair/program director will include no information about the student making the request.
+The form will have a field available for the chair/ director to explain why an equivalency request was not approved.
 If the course is approved, the assistant dean will notify student, advisor, and registrar to this effect.
-If the course is not approved, the assistant dean will notify student and advisor of the decision. - 2.
-The chair and/or core director will continue to receive requests for the review of new courses, but will only reconsider already-approved courses when the term-codes for those courses are due to expire.
-They are asked to respond expeditiously to these requests for review. - 3.
+If the course is not approved, the assistant dean will notify student and advisor of the decision and will include the explanation for the denial. - 2.
+The chair and/or core director will continue to receive requests for the review of new courses, and will reconsider already-approved courses when the term-codes for those courses are due to expire.
+Chairs and program directors may, at their discretion, reevaluate the transfer equivalency of a course before the term-code expires if they have reason to undertake an earlier review-if, for example, the JCU equivalent has undergone modification.
+Chairs/directors are asked to respond expeditiously to these requests for review. - 3.
 The academic advisor receives notice that his/her student has requested permission to take a course elsewhere.
 The advisor is responsible for doing due diligence to ensure that the class requested is appropriate for the student's program, and is in the student's best interest as the advisor understands it (for example, the advisor might recommend having the student take the JCU course instead, for GPA or other reasons).
 The advisor will communicate a recommendation to the student but does not need to approve/disapprove.
 It is up to the student to accept or decline the advisor's professional recommendation. - 4.
 The registrar's office is notified by the assistant dean that a student has permission to take a course elsewhere during a stipulated term.
 The registrar will include the course on the student's Banner account for that term.
 The course will be removed from the account by the end of the subsequent term if the registrar's office has not received a transcript.